-The 7th International Airborne Wind Energy Conference will be held on 5-6 October 2017 at the Albert-Ludwigs University Freiburg, Germany.
+The 7th International Airborne Wind Energy Conference was held on 5-6 October 2017 at the Albert-Ludwigs University Freiburg, Germany.

-The 7th Airborne Wind Energy Conference (AWEC 2017) will be held on 5-6 October 2017 at the Albert-Ludwigs University Freiburg, Germany, in the historic city center of Freiburg (Kollegiengebäude I, Platz der Universität 3, D-79098 Freiburg).
-AWEC 2017 is organized by the university within the framework of the EU Marie Skłodowska-Curie Initial Training Network AWESCO and the Sustainability Center Freiburg.
+The 7th Airborne Wind Energy Conference (AWEC 2017) was held on 5-6 October 2017 at the Albert-Ludwigs University Freiburg, Germany, in the historic city center of Freiburg (Kollegiengebäude I, Platz der Universität 3, D-79098 Freiburg).
+Attached to the conference was the AWEC 2017 Outdoors Exhibition, where prototypes of industrial and academic AWE systems were shown to the public.

 The AWESCO project funds 14 PhD researchers at different places in in Europe to work on "Airborne Wind Energy System Modelling, Control and Optimisation”.
 It is coordinated by TU Delft, runs from 2015-2018, and has a total budget of €3.4 million that is provided by the European Union within Horizon 2020 and by the Swiss Federal Government.